ELITR/online-text-flow/README.md

 ## Setup

 This project is integrated with [Quart](https://pgjones.gitlab.io/quart/), [Click](https://click.palletsprojects.com), [Requests](https://requests.readthedocs.io) and [Setuptools](https://setuptools.readthedocs.io).
-Start with the installation:
+First, clone this repo:

     git clone https://github.com/ELITR/online-text-flow.git
     cd online-text-flow/

+Server requires Python>=3.7, the other parts 3.6.
+Start with creating or activating your virtual environment with the Python3 version you want to use, specified as the `-p` parameter:

+    virtualenv p3 -p /usr/bin/python3
+    source p3/bin/activate

+Without virtual environment, you might need `export PATH=~/.local/bin:$PATH`.

+### Installation

+There are two ways to install this tool.
+The first is for debugging, when you don't mind suboptimal time performance, but you want the changes in the source code to be immediately available for run, without reinstallation.
+The second way is for performance.
+Compare their timings by `make check`.
+Notice that the very first run after installation might be unusually slow, don't count it.
+Your current system load also has an impact.

+#### For debugging

     python3 setup.py develop        # either
     pip3 install --editable .       # or

-    export PATH=~/.local/bin:$PATH
+    make develop                    # the first way wrapped in Makefile make editable                   # or the other

-    git pull        # no need to reinstall due
+After changing the source codes, or `git pull`, no need to reinstall due to `develop`/`--editable`.

-                    # to develop/--editable
+#### For performance

+    make

+After changing the code, `make` again.

+## Run

 You can now run the following, where `online-text-flow COMMAND` and `online-text-flow-COMMAND` call the same Python code eventually.
-You may need to put `export PATH` into your `~/.bashrc` and possibly introduce some `alias` for convenience.
+Without virtual environment, you may need to put `export PATH` into your `~/.bashrc` and possibly introduce some `alias` for convenience.

     online-text-flow
     online-text-flow events -h
     online-text-flow client -h
     online-text-flow server -h
+    online-text-flow from_brief -h
+    online-text-flow to_brief -h

     online-text-flow-events -h
     online-text-flow-client -h
     online-text-flow-server -h
+    online-text-flow-from_brief -h
+    online-text-flow-to_brief -h

 The [`setup/`](setup/) directory contains the [`nginx`](setup/nginx) config as well as the [`start`](setup/start) and [`stop`](setup/stop) scripts.
 When activated, **multiple apps** are deployed at **different mountpoints** and available as follows: